 The ospreys generally show up a few days before St. Patrick’s Day, “about the same time that the spring peepers start singing,” says Museum Trustee Terry McNamara.
 They are often seen in flight days or even weeks before they settle on a nest.
 In 2021, resident osprey expert and former Museum Trustee Ken Edwards spotted an osprey in flight on March 14.
 The first sighting on camera was of one osprey on March 31.
-This year (2022) the first sighting in flight was on March 20 and the first confirmed landing on nest was March 23.
+Last year the first sighting in flight was on March 20 and the first confirmed landing on nest was March 23.
+This year (2023) the first confirmed landing was on March 21.

 Females lay eggs, which are speckled with beige and brown spots, anywhere between mid-April and late May.